0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 We know that in Zelda the maximum number of bombs or arrows a player can have at any given time is 99.

-We could make the assumption that the buffer is the same length as the buffer for rupees, but that may or may not be correct.
-In most coding languages, you have to declare a variable's type (int, float, char*, etc), and allocate space in memory.
-In a language like Python, all of these elements are abstracted.

-For game hacking, we care about how variables are stored in memory.
-When Zelda was made memory space was at a far greater premium than in the cheapest cellphone available in 2024.
-Modern CPUs utilize 64-bit architecture, whereas the SNES has 16-bit architecture.

-All of that aside, because we are looking for a lower number, we will tell scanmem to look for a specific value, and for further searches, we will tell it to look for values that have depleted by a specific value since our last snapshot.
+We will tell `scanmem` to look for a specific value.
+For further searches, we will tell `scanmem` to look for values that have depleted by a specific amount since our previous snapshot.

 #### Getting down to hacking:
-- While playing the Legend of Zelda - A Link to the Past (Zelda):
+1) While playing the Legend of Zelda - A Link to the Past (Zelda):
     - `snes9x-gtk`
-- You look up Snes9x's PID.
+2) You look up Snes9x's PID.
     - `ps aux | grep snes`
-- You run scanmem as root.
+3) You run scanmem as root.
     - `sudo scanmem`
-- You input Snes9x's PID into scanmem.
+4) You input Snes9x's PID into scanmem.
     - `pid 1337`
-- You know that the maximum bombs a player can have at one time is 99.
+5) You know that the maximum bombs a player can have at one time is 99.
-- You currently have 11 bombs.
+6) You currently have 11 bombs.
-- You instruct scanmem the memory allocated to Zelda for values that match 11.
+7) You instruct scanmem the memory allocated to Zelda for values that match 11.
     - `11`
-- You find 133,012 values in the games segment of memory that match 11.
+8) You find 133,012 values in the games segment of memory that match 11.
-- You place a bomb.
+9) You place a bomb.
 You now have 10 bombs.
-- You instruct scanmem to search for matches reduced by 1 since the last snapshot.
+10) You instruct scanmem to search for matches reduced by 1 since the last snapshot.
     - `- 1`
-- Scanmem returns 165 matches.
+11) Scanmem returns 165 matches.
-- You place a bomb.
+12) You place a bomb.
 You now have 09  bombs.
-- You repeat the process and receive 1 match.
+13) You repeat the process and receive 1 match.
     - `- 1`
-- Now you have 99 bombs.
+14) Now you have 99 bombs.
     - `set 99`
-- The same process works for arrows!
+15) The same process works for arrows!

+#### Steps 8 through 14:
 ![Hacking bombs in Zelda](./imgs/hackbombs.png)

 ---